Keparoo/trivia-api/README.md

     export FLASK_ENV=development
     flask run --reload

-The --reload flag will detect file changes and restart the server automatically.
+The `--reload` flag will detect file changes and restart the backend server automatically.

 ### Testing

+Tests are contained in the `/backend/test_flaskr.py` file.
-To run the tests, run: (The first time you run tests, omit the dropdb command)
+To run the tests, execute:
+(The first time you run tests, omit the dropdb command)

     dropdb trivia_test
     createdb trivia_test
     psql trivia_test < trivia.psql
     python test_flaskr.py
+---
 ## API Reference
----

 ### Getting Started
-Base URL: This application is hosted locally.
-The backend is hosted at http://127.0.0.1:5000/
+* Base URL: This application is hosted locally.
+The backend is hosted at `http://127.0.0.1:5000/`
-Authentication: This application currently does not require authentication or API keys
+* Authentication: This application currently does not require authentication or API keys

 ### Error Handling

-Errors are returned as JSON
+Errors are returned as a JSON object.

     {
         "success": False,